 Phase 1: History Evaluation & Treatment Planning

-The first session of EMDR therapy entails history-taking.
-You can talk about your life or focus on a specific traumatic event.
+The first EMDR therapy session entails history-taking to understand your past and present mental health status.
+You can talk about your life or focus on a specific traumatic event that may be causing PTSD symptoms or symptoms of another mental health disorder.

 Phase 1 helps your therapist assess your readiness for EMDR therapy and develop a treatment plan for future sessions.